qgrosperrin/nmap-me/README.md

 ```

 __Tips:__
-- Use Ctrl+a ", via standard screen shortcuts config, to navigate through the scans after re-attaching to the screen session    .
+- Use Ctrl+a " (with default `screen` shortcuts configuration) to navigate through the scans after re-attaching to the `screen` session.
 - To stop all scans running the background, use the `killall screen` command.